ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/README.md

 #### Getting Started
 First, import the template for your project.
 Then, enter the template configurations.

 **NOTE:** When you use the template as mentioned in the [Installation](#installation) section, this part will be automatically available.
 You only need to update the information in the template configurations according to your project.
+Explanations on how to set the values of the parameters in the template configurations are given as a comment line on the line above the relevant parameter.

 <details>
   <summary>Click to show/hide the code</summary>